NullDev/NodeScrambler2001/README.md

 **What do our users say about this product:**

 - "The best NodeJS project in the history of ever.
 Very good." - Syrapt0r
+- 10/10 - IGN

+<sub>If you want your review added here, please sacrifice a virgin or create a pull request.</sub>

 <hr>